 The restaurant at the National Hotel also has a tantalizing option: DOUBLE LOBSTER on your lobster roll.
 Now, given the choice between Single Lobster and Double Lobster in YOUR roll, what would you do???
 Here is my answer, pictured below.
 I want a T-Shirt that says, “Double Lobsta 4EVA.”

 Full of double lobster, we piled into a taxi and chugged off to take in the Southeast Lighthouse: a Block Island landmark so astounding both inside and out that I will have a whole new article dedicated only to that.
-(Subscribe to my monthly newsletter if you don’t want to miss it!)
-Until then, however, just gaze at the stately angles of the building, and how it harmonizes with the sea, sky, and lawn.
+See my whole Block Island lighthouse article here, and gaze at the stately angles of the building, and how it harmonizes with the sea, sky, and lawn.

 Next, we drove around the island for a rapid tour (a day trip can crunch time!), spotting idyllic swimming beaches, bike paths, cozy rental houses and hotels, and celebrity mansions that shall remain nameless.
 “Block Island is what Martha’s Vineyard was before it became overbuilt!”
 I overheard.
 “Beautifully wild.”